What is TV Content Rating Reform?

 - Graphic content on television is increasing in both amount and intensity.

-- Every hour of content on broadcast television is rated as appropriate for a 14-year-old child, or even younger ages.
-Despite containing explicit content, no continuing program on broadcast television is rated TV-MA, appropriate for mature audiences only.
+- Every hour of content on broadcast television is rated as appropriate for a 14-year-old, or even younger.
+Despite containing explicit content, no continuing program on broadcast television is rated TV-MA.

 How is the Content Rating System Broken?